Shakeskeyboarde/wurk/commands/version/README.md

 ## Local Dependents

-If a valid semver range is used for a local dependency version spec (eg. `^1.2.3` or `npm:some-package@^1.2.3`) and it is not a wildcard range (`*`), it will be updated as necessary during versioning.
-Updating dependency versions is deemed unnecessary if all of the following are true.
+If a valid semver range is used for a local dependency version spec (eg. `^1.2.3` or `npm:some-package@^1.2.3`) and it is not a wildcard range (`*`), it will be updated to so that the minimum version of the version range is the new version of the dependency workspace.

-- The dependent workspace version is not being updated (ie. released).
-- All local dependency version ranges are already satisfied by local workspace versions.